TIBETAN ANIMALS AND BIRDS: WILDLIFE AND DOMESTIC

 Habitat: forested areas of Eastern Tibet and other South-Eastern areas in China, at elevations ranging from 800 to 2,500 meters / 2,600 to 8,200 feet.

 The Tibetan macaque is the largest macaque in the world.
-You can see these animals in the South-Eastern areas of Tibet, as well as in Sichuan province.
-They prefer to stay in subtropical or evergreen and broadleaf forest areas at elevations between 800 to 2,500 meters / 2,600 to 8,200 feet.
-These monkeys adapted to cold temperatures by having thick dense fur.
+Tibetan macaques are common in the South-Eastern areas of Tibet, as well as in Sichuan province.
+They typically inhabit subtropical or evergreen and broadleaf forest areas at elevations between 800 to 2,500 meters / 2,600 to 8,200 feet.
+Tibetan macaques adapted to cold temperatures by having thick dense fur.

 Tibetan macaques are grayish-brown with lighter beards and whiskers and lighter bellies.
 Their muzzles are hairless.
 Males are much larger than females with a body length of 60 – 70 cm / 24 – 28 inches and weighing 14 – 19 kg / 31 – 43 lbs.
 Females are usually 50 – 63 cm / 19 – 25 inches in length and weigh about 9 – 12 kg / 20 – 29 lbs.
 They have short tails 5-14 cm / 2-5.5 inches long.